 - The doctor failed to meet the standard of care.

-- That failure resulted in injury to the patient, such as a delayed cancer diagnosis or a worse prognosis due to an inaccurate diagnosis.
+- That failure resulted in personal injury to the patient, such as a delayed cancer diagnosis or a worse prognosis due to an inaccurate diagnosis.

-- Damages from the injury are assessable and redressable by the legal system.
+- Damages related to the injury can be assessed and redressed by the legal system.

-What Compensation Can I Get for a Misdiagnosis?
+How Much Compensation Can I Receive for a Cancer Misdiagnosis Lawsuit?